 Substantial benefits are often available, but the Social Security Administration does not merely give this money away.
 The SSA is often a bureaucratic maze that’s difficult to navigate.
 Frankly, the SSA hopes that, after a couple of setbacks, frustrated claimants will abandon their claims or settle them for pennies on the dollar.

-So, the aggressive Atlanta Social Security Disability lawyers at Bader Scott do not give up without a fight.
+So, the aggressive Atlanta personal injury lawyers at Bader Scott do not give up without a fight.
 We realize that SSD benefits often make the difference between making ends meet and going further in the hole.
 Therefore, we quickly evaluate your case and develop a plan of action.
 Then, we stand up for your legal and financial rights when no one else will.

 Building an SSD Claim